- 100% response rate

 The ideas have been crafted from past experiences to help make your experience wonderful and amazing.
 Amazing!!!!

 1.)
-You have to be a traveler ———This means you are not "moving to Seattle" and "just need a place to stay for a week or two."
+You have to be a traveler ———This means you are not "moving to the desert" and "just need a place to stay for a week or two."
 I can appreciate you are moving here, but what I want is to offer an experience for travelers.

 2.)
 You have to want to actually meet me and hang out (if I have the time).
-This isn't a hostel (although sometimes it feels like it :) This is my house.
+The town has plenty of Airbnbs if you just need a place to stay.
+This is my house.
 I live here.
 All the time.
 If you show up, leave all day, get home late and never hang out then it won't be a good experience for either of us.

 Samantha's Rules :